-Once held in Iranian jail, ex-Marine fights espionage claims
+Once tortured in Iranian jail, ex-Marine fights spy claims

 But for months, no money came.
 After Hekmati’s lawyers warned they’d have to sue, the Justice Department cryptically indicated it was seeking a reconsideration of the award.

-In January 2020, Feinberg formally revoked Hekmati’s eligibility for the fund, saying his application contained errors and omissions and that information from the Justice Department supported the conclusion that Hekmati visited Iran with the intent of selling classified information.
+When Feinberg formally revoked Hekmati’s eligibility for the fund in early 2020, Feinberg said the application contained errors and omissions and that information from the Justice Department supported the conclusion that Hekmati visited Iran with the intent of selling classified information.

-A second letter last December didn’t repeat that precise allegation, but said Hekmati had given “evasive, false and inconsistent statements” during three FBI interviews, failed to “credibly refute” that most of the classified information he accessed related to Iran and “traveled to Iran for primary purposes other than to visit his family.”
+A second letter last December didn’t repeat that precise allegation but said Hekmati had given “evasive, false and inconsistent statements” during three FBI interviews, failed to “credibly refute” that most of the classified information he accessed related to Iran and “traveled to Iran for primary purposes other than to visit his family.”

 Feinberg declined to comment, saying his decision “speaks for itself.”

-The correspondence had been secret until January when Hekmati’s lawyers filed it in the Court of Federal Claims in Washington as part of its lawsuit.
-Hundreds of additional pages of documents have since been filed outlining the investigation.
+The correspondence had been secret until January when Hekmati’s lawyers filed it in the Court of Federal Claims in Washington as part of a lawsuit.
+Hundreds of pages of documents have since been filed outlining the investigation.

 The documents include summaries of FBI interviews from 2016 in Germany, on Hekmati’s way home from Iran, and in Michigan that show FBI agents grilling him with increasing suspicion.

 One summary says Hekmati refused to answer when asked if he’d ever accessed classified information on Iran and replied the FBI could figure it out itself.
 In a follow-up interview, an agent confronted Hekmati with the FBI’s assessment that he went to Afghanistan to obtain classified information that he could sell to Iran.
-After a back-and-forth, Hekmati told the FBI that he accessed the material to become a subject matter expert on the topic.
+The FBI says he initially deflected or failed to respond before finally saying that he accessed the material to become a subject matter expert.

 Hekmati and his lawyers state the FBI interviews shouldn’t be considered credible in part because he was suffering from the effects of post-traumatic stress at the time.

-The status of any investigation is unclear, as are Hekmati’s prospects of ever receiving payment.
+The status of any investigation is unclear, as are Hekmati’s prospects of being paid.
 But Gilbert, Hekmati’s lawyer, says he hopes the decision gets a fresh look by the new Justice Department.

-“I am hopeful that we will see the appropriate outcome here and be able to put this saga to bed.”
+“I am hopeful that we will see the appropriate outcome here and be able to put this saga to bed,” Gilbert said.

 Associated Press writer Michael Balsamo and Nathan Ellgren contributed to this report.